strokegmd/voidcode/README.md

 # Voidcode
-An attempt to reverse web versions of LLMs and create AI-powered coding assistant.
+An attempt to reverse web UIs of most popular LLMs and create AI-powered coding agent.

 # LLMs supported
 - DeepSeek (web version) with DeepThink